-Many people who celebrate Christmas have already decorated their own evergreens this year, but there’s a new layer of meaning to the demand for Christmas trees in 2020.
-As the New York Times recently reported, people are buying them to spruce up their homes and promote holiday cheer in a year when it’s especially needed amid isolating lockdowns and COVID-19 fears.
+Many people who celebrate Christmas have already decorated their own evergreens this year, but there’s a new layer of meaning to the demand for Christmas trees during the continuing pandemic.
+As the New York Times reported in 2020, some people have used them to spruce up their homes and promote holiday cheer in a year when it’s especially needed amid isolating lockdowns and COVID-19 fears.

 Shortages of Christmas trees and price hikes have also become somewhat of a holiday tradition in recent years.
 Here’s a look at how Christmas trees — both real and artificial — became such a popular holiday tradition in the first place.

 Records of using greenery to celebrate the holidays predate widespread use of the phrase “Christmas tree.”
 Rural English church records from the 15th and 16th centuries indicate that holly and ivy were bought in the winter — hence the British carol “The Holly and the Ivy.”
 Private houses and streets were also decorated with greenery at this time, according to Judith Flanders’ Christmas: A Biography.
 Flanders posits that a precursor to the Christmas tree can be seen in the pole that parishes would decorate with holly and ivy, like a winter Maypole; one account describes a storm in London that knocked over a poll that’s described as “for disport of Christmas to the people.”